-An Addendum for ultra-cold vaccine storage of COVID-19 vaccine stock has been developed.
+• An Addendum for ultra-cold vaccine storage of COVID-19 vaccine stock has been developed.
 Cold Chain Accreditation as per the addendum must be met before vaccines can be received.
-Vaccine ordering Vaccine handling Vaccine handling

-• Registering new site/facility

-All sites/facilities need to be registered at least five days prior to the first required vaccine delivery.
-It is recommended the first delivery is used as a 'wet run' to vaccinate the vaccinators and to validate the delivery processes.
+Vaccine ordering Vaccine handling Vaccine handling • Registering new site/facility All sites/facilities need to be registered at least five days prior to the first required vaccine delivery.
+It is recommended the first delivery is used as a 'wet run' to vaccinate the vaccinators Receiving/sending at 2°C to 8°C COVID-19 vaccine arrives in validated cold-chain shipper • Cold Chain accreditation and transportation All facilities must have a current cold chain accreditation and the expiry date recorded in the Inventor Portal.
+Providers must use temperature-monitored chilly bins to and to validate the delivery processes.

-• Order deadline
+Order deadline

-Vaccine orders must be submitted by the Providers before 3pm 2 days before their designated delivery day for QA Approval, And QA Approvers must submit the order before 10am the day before their designated delivery day(s).
-Orders must be submitted in the Inventory portal.
-The Health District lead needs to submit any urgent orders that are required prior to the next designated delivery day, as an 'out-of-cycle' delivery request to the CST Logistics Desk.
+Vaccine orders must be submitted by the Providers before 3pm 2 days before their designated delivery day for QA Approval.
+Orders must be submitted in the Inventory portal. boxes with a datalogger.